matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-enable-proxy.md

 The local configuration configures and starts the Proxy service on the local environment.

-All *cn.toml* configuration files in MatrixOne's local file directory *etc/launch-with-proxy* have been configured with the following parameters:
+All *cn.toml* configuration files in MatrixOne's config file directory *etc/launch-with-proxy* have been configured with the following parameters:

     ```
     [cn.frontend]